 If you’re interested in having a career in medical aesthetics, National Laser Institute has a program for you!

-We offer a variety of medical aesthetic courses for estheticians and career changers that can be completed in just two weeks!
+We offer a variety of medical aesthetic courses for career changers and estheticians that can be completed in just two weeks!
 Each year, we teach thousands of attendees with no previous experience in health and beauty how to become cosmetic laser techs.

 Our Comprehensive Laser Course is the most popular among attendees.
 During this course, our knowledgeable instructors – with up to 20 years of experience in the field – will teach you the most in-demand laser treatments, including laser hair removal, laser wrinkle reduction, tattoo removal and more!

-The first half of the course is spent in the classroom where you will learn things like facial anatomy, tissue interaction, and pre- and post-patient care.
+The first half of the course is spent in the classroom where you will learn things like facial anatomy, tissue interaction and patient care.
 The second half of the course will be spent doing clinical hands-on training in our educational setting where you will work on clients we schedule to gain real-world experience.

 During hands-on training, you’ll watch live demonstrations and get the chance to perform these treatments yourself!